alsalafiyyah/alsalafiyyah.github.io/_posts/salafism/2020-09-05-who-are-the-salaf-and-salafis.md

 lang: en
 note: true
 group1: true
-excerpt: Salaf are Ahl-ul-Sunnah wal-Jama'ah who are the followers of the Prophet Muhammad such as the Sahabah and those who follow in their footsteps until the Day of Resurrection.
+summary: Salaf are Ahl-ul-Sunnah wal-Jama'ah who are the followers of the Prophet Muhammad such as the Sahabah and those who follow in their footsteps until the Day of Resurrection.
 category: [fatwas,manhaj]
 article_taken_from:
   taken_from: